 Before Your Surgery

-Preregistration is part of the registration process done in advance of being admitted.
 Whether you are having inpatient or outpatient surgery, you will complete your preregistration form and visit Pre-Surgery Center for pre-surgical education, testing and assessment before your surgery.
-The day of your surgery you will go to check in at Surgery to be admitted.
 It is important for you to be prepared for surgery and to take an active part in your recovery.

-As you prepare for your surgery, you will need to make arrangements to give yourself some “responsibility-free” time after you go home.
-It is also important to make arrangements at work.
+As you prepare for your surgery, you will need to make arrangements to give yourself some “responsibility-free” time.
 Download our checklists, which may be especially helpful in your planning.

 There are things you can do to prepare yourself mentally and physically for surgery.
 Eat and drink healthy.
 Your body needs good nutrition and plenty of liquids to heal, fight infection, and avoid dehydration.